 The proposed change would not have a significant impact on manufacturers, distributors, and retailers.
 The demand for installing high performance windows would increase slightly as the market already includes multifamily buildings using windows with the proposed U-factor and SHGC requirements.
 As the demand for the new compliant windows increases, there would be less demand for windows that no longer meet the updated performance standards.
-High performance windows with lower U-factors would have a higher cost but the cost may be partially offset by the lower cost of higher SHGC glazed windows.
-However, since high performance windows have a higher cost than standard windows, manufacturers, distributors, and retailers would likely have higher sales revenues.
+High performance windows with lower U-factors would have a higher cost but the cost may be partially offset by the lower cost of higher SHGC glazed windows, manufacturers, distributors, and retailers would likely have higher sales revenues.